 We’ve included a downloadable color palette for every flag at the end of each chapter.
 Let’s start with the legendary flag that started it all:

-The LGBTQ+ Pride Flag!
+The LGBTQIA+ Pride Flag!

 The Pride flag